DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 - a smaller proportion of rejections applications that only use the ‘other’ category
 - the average time to get through the rejection journey decreases

-We decided what changes data between January 2021 and September 2021.
+We looked at data from January 2021 and September 2021.

 | Description | Rate or amount |
 |------------|-----------|